 What is Linear Project Management?

-Linear project management (LPM) is a structured approach to managing projects that focuses on completing one task or phase at a time, in a sequential order.
-It is also known as the Waterfall method, due to the flow of tasks being similar to water flowing downstream.
+Linear Project Management (LPM) is a structured approach to managing projects that focuses on completing one task or phase at a time, in a sequential order.
+It is also known as the Waterfall project management method due to the flow of tasks being similar to water flowing downstream.
 This approach is different from other project management methods, such as Agile or Scrum, which prioritize adaptability and continuous improvement over strict timelines.
-LPM is best suited for projects with well-defined and linear processes, where there is limited room for change or flexibility.
+It is best suited for projects with well-defined and linear processes where there is limited room for change or flexibility.

 Linear Project Management Tool.